GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

     1. ```INVALID_ARGUMENT: Too many findings to de-identify.
 Retry with a smaller request.```

-       DLP has a max findings per request [limit](https://cloud.google.com/dlp/limits#content-redaction-limits) of 3000.
+       DLP has a max finding per request [limit](https://cloud.google.com/dlp/limits#content-redaction-limits) of 3000.
 Run the pipeline again with a smaller batch size.

     2. ```RESOURCE_EXHAUSTED: Quota exceeded for quota metric 'Number of requests' and limit 'Number of requests per minute' of service 'dlp.googleapis.com'```